 It does get crowded at the rim of the canyon, but once you head down one the trails it’s not so bad.

-Summer is a great time to visit Bryce Canyon.
+Summer is a great time to visit Bryce Canyon, especially if you want to camp.
+However, it can get quite hot during the day, and you should expect crowds.
 Because the rim of the canyon is about 8000 feet elevation, the temperature will vary greatly throughout the day.
 When we were there in June it was about 50°F when we woke up, but by the afternoon, it was nearly 90°F when we were hiking around in the canyon.

-Noteworthy Hikes & Sights in Bryce Canyon
+Best Hikes & Viewpoints in Bryce Canyon National Park

-- Queens Garden – Hike: 1.8 miles roundtrip.
-Time: 1-2 hours
+1.8 miles roundtrip; Time: 1-2 hours

-- Walk among the hoodoos and through arches and to viewpoint that makes one of the rock pillars look like Queen Victoria.
+Walk among the hoodoos and through arches and to viewpoint that makes one of the rock pillars look like Queen Victoria.

-1.3 miles roundtrip.
-Time: 1-2 hours
+1.3 miles roundtrip; Time: 1-2 hours

 You’ll get to see Thor’s Hammer, Two Bridges (very fragile looking), and Wall Street canyon.

-- This strenuous hike is well worth it if you have the time because you’ll get to see some spectacular hoodoos, the Wall of Windows and you’ll most likely be alone for most of the hike.
+This strenuous hike is well worth it if you have the time because you’ll get to see some spectacular hoodoos, the Wall of Windows and you’ll most likely be alone for most of the hike.

-- Bryce Point – Iconic view point of Bryce Canyon.
+This iconic view point of Bryce Canyon.
 Great spot for sunset.

-Don’t have much time?
 Combine the Queens Garden and the Navajo Loop for the best views of Bryce.
 Start at Sunrise Point, go down into the canyon and loop back up to Sunset Point.
 It’s the best 3 mile hike in the park!

 The viewpoints along the 18-mile park road are nice to see, especially the Natural Bridge.
 However the best are Sunset Point and Sunrise Point.

-How to avoid crowds in Bryce Canyon
+How to avoid crowds in Bryce Canyon National Park

 Most people do the Queens Garden and Navajo Loop so see those first and then explore other parts of the park.
 We hiked the Peekaboo Loop in the afternoon and there was barely anyone around.

-You can’t miss Bryce Point to get the overview of all the hoodoos below, but seriously the photo won’t do it justice.
+You can’t miss Bryce Point to get the overview of all the hoodoos below, but even the best photography equipment won’t do this stunning scenery justice.